nmusolino/cookiecutter-cpplib-tools/README.md

 * CMake build system
 * Catch2 for C++ unit tests
 * Document generation with doxygen or sphinx
+* bump2version for incrementing version number in all relevant files

 ## Creating a C++ library from the template